CodeKingdomsTeam/rodash/docs_source/index.md

 If you have any queries or feedback, please [join the discussion](https://discord.gg/PyaNeN5) on the Studio+ discord server!

+Please report any bugs to the [Issue Tracker](https://github.com/CodeKingdomsTeam/rodash/issues).

 # Design Principles

 The Rodash design principles make it quick and easy to use the library to write concise operations, or incrementally simplify existing Roblox code.